Campus Security Authorities

 A CSA is a person referred to as a Campus Security Authority by the Clery Act.
 CSA's are a vital part of data collection for the annual safety and security report.

 The Clery Act requires St. John Fisher College to provide an annual safety and security report.
-In addition to input from law enforcement, certain positions are designated as Campus Security Authorities (CSA) for the purpose of providing information for this report.
-CSAs are usually found in departments responsible for, but not limited to, student and campus activities, safety/security, discipline, housing, athletics, human resources or judicial proceedings.
+In addition to input from law enforcement, certain positions are designated as CSAs for the purpose of providing information for this report.
+CSAs are usually found in departments responsible for, but not limited to, student and campus activities, safety/security, discipline, housing, athletics, human resources, or judicial proceedings.
 This designation also includes any individual who has been specified by St. John Fisher College to receive and report offenses.

-CSAs are responsible for reporting the number of crimes and incidents as described in the Clery Act that occur they become aware of to the St. John Fisher College Safety and Security Department.
+CSAs are responsible for reporting the number of crimes and incidents as described in the Clery Act that they become aware of to the St. John Fisher College Office of Safety and Security.
 These numbers are then included in the federally mandated Clery Report, which is distributed every year in the beginning of October.

 The following answers are based on The Handbook for Campus Crime Reporting, U.S. Department of Education, Office of Postsecondary Education.

 What Makes Me a CSA?

 - Individuals who have responsibility for campus security.

 - Any individual specified by the College as an individual to which students should report criminal offenses.

 - An official of the College who has significant responsibility for student and campus activities, including but not limited to, Residential Life and Student Conduct.